whatisnuclear/website/thorium-myths.md

 (whether using Th-U or U-Pu), the fuel resources are a non-issue for millenia.

 <a name="myth5"></a>
-## Misconception #5: Thorium reactors are the only ones that make waste that is safe in hundreds of years!
+## Myth #5: Thorium reactors uniquely make waste that is safe in hundreds of years!
 <span class="float-end"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>
 Undenatured Thorium cycles certainly produce fewer transuranic elements (Np, Pu, Am, Cm,+), which are the major dangerous nuclides in <a href="{% link waste.md %}">nuclear waste</a> in the 10,000+